Avoid the Costs of Litigation and Mediate Now!

 Mediation is a voluntary process.
 A neutral third party guides you through negotiations to reach agreements that result in a written memorandum of understanding (MOU) tailored to your situation.
-The (MOU) is a written document of your decisions, agreements and intentions.
-The MOU becomes legal and binding once it is signed and filed with the court.
+The (MOU) is a written document of your decisions, agreements and intentions which can then be made legally binding.

 The entire mediation process can be completed in a matter of weeks or months.
 Mediation sessions usually last 1 - 2 hours.
 The number of sessions needed depends upon the number of issues to be resolved and how successful the parties are in their negotiations.
 Mediation is a flexible process that you control and that is structured around your needs.
 The mediator acts as a facilitator helping you to reach agreement on key issues.